 The image below shows a Popular Products Carousel that appears from a search query for home cold brew coffee.

-A carousel of videos will sometimes display within the SERPs depending the search phrase used and the relevant available videos.
+A carousel of videos will sometimes display within the SERPs depending the search phrase used and relevant available videos.
+Yet another reason Google search results vary.
 The thumbnails for the videos displayed will be for three or more YouTube videos.
 Users can scroll right to view more related videos.

 These video carousels are different from what would be shown if the search was done using the Video Search filter located in the Filter Bar directly below the search box.
 Important to recognize the difference.